Having access to competent legal counsel when charged with a serious

 Waller County indigent defendants are represented through

-contract attorneys who serve under a one-year contract for a fixed annual compensation.
-For fiscal year (calendar year)
+contract attorneys who serve under a one-year contract for a fixed annual compensation, payable in monthly increments.

-increments.
-Interested attorneys may apply for a contract position as provided for under the Waller County Indigent
+Interested attorneys may apply for a contract position as provided for under the Waller County Indigent Defense Plan, and

 .
 To obtain a copy of the Notice of Opportunity